 New York City is one of the best places to get married.
 From iconic locations to grand venues, you have a ton of options when it comes to getting married.
 The best part?
 You don’t necessarily need to elope in a venue at all.
-Sure, having an elopement venue in NYC is great in case of inclement weather, but it’s not always necessary.
+Sure, having an elopement venue in New York is great in case of inclement weather, but it’s not always necessary.

-If you get married in a public space in NYC, you can save a lot of money.
+If you get married in a public space in New York, you can save a lot of money.
 There are many locations in the city where you can tie the knot for free.
 From Brooklyn’s gorgeous Prospect Park to Brooklyn Bridge Park, you’ve got iconic, scenic spaces in which to say your vows.
 However, some locations do require a permit ahead of time for the marriage.

 Not sure whether or not your dream space needs a permit to get married?
 Do a quick Google search to see what may be the case.
 Spaces like the Conservatory Garden in Central Park are stunning, which is exactly why a permit is necessary.
 There are plenty of couples trying to get married in these sought-after public spaces, so having a permit ensures your elopement will go as smoothly as possible.

-Presently, City Hall in NYC is closed for weddings.
+Presently, City Hall in New York is closed for weddings.
 You can get married online via Project Cupid.
 In the post-COVID world, we’re not sure if City Hall weddings will start up again in New York City because of the efficiency of the online system.
 For now, we’re all playing it by ear to see if you can get married at City Hall in Manhattan.

-Another elopement cost in NYC would be choosing what to wear.
+Another elopement cost in New York would be choosing what to wear.
 You can definitely pull something out of your closet for the lowest possible budget elopement.
 There are also tons of affordable ways to save money on a suit or dress for your small wedding ceremony.
 Let’s go through a few ways to have an affordable elopement ceremony look.

 Check sample sales at suit stores and bridal boutiques for potential elopement outfits.
 Plenty of wedding shops hold these sales on a regular basis.
 Keep following your favorite shops on Instagram, TikTok, and Facebook to watch for updates on sales and new arrivals.